Combinatorial degree version of a generalized $\mathbb{Z}_p$-Tucker's lemma with a combinatorial proof: Combinatorial degree versions of generalized - Tucker's lemma

-Now, if $v_2=v$, the following is a co-$\V$-trajectory from $v$ to $w$.
+Now, if $v_2=v$, the following is a co-$\V$-trajectory from $v$ to $u$.

-If $v_2\neq v$, then $v_2$ is paired with the edge $\V(v_2)$, and we proceed similarly.
-Now, since $S_0(\s)$ is finite and $\V$ is a gradient field, so acyclic, this process terminates, and for some $t(\geq3)$, we get $v_t=v$.
+If $v_2\neq v$, $\V(v_2)$ exists, and we proceed similarly.
+Now, since $S_0(\s)$ is finite and $\V$ is acyclic, this process terminates, and for some $t~(\geq3)$, we get $v_t=v$.
 In that case the following is the desired co-$\V$-trajectory.

 We note that, in the co-$\V$-trajectory $Q$, for each $\V(v_{i-1})$, $i\in \{1,\ldots,t\}$, the choice of $v_i$ is unique.
-So, $Q$ is the unique co-$\V$-trajectory from $v$ to $w$.
+So, $Q$ is the unique co-$\V$-trajectory from $v$ to $u$.
 Moreover, we have